Is TEFL A Career?

 Once you’ve got some experience under your belt you might find that you become more interested in teaching teaching than teaching the language.
 In this case, you’ll need to do the DELTA and you can become a TEFL trainer.
 As you can imagine this is totally different to being a TEFL teacher, because you’re teaching people who speak English, but it’s a whole nother aspect of TEFL which is challenging but rewarding.

 Consider yourself a Hemingway?

 If you’re nimble with a pencil…or a keyboard, you could leave the classroom and head into publishing territory.
-You could find work with an ELT publishing house and write coursebooks, reference books or supplementary materials.
+You can find contacts within the publishing industry who may be looking for developers to work on a specific book or there are a number of websites where you can share or sell your materials.